Structure of Data in the Snowflake Data Warehouse

 Caching of Query Results

 The Snowflake architecture includes caching at various levels to help speed up the queries you run on the data in your Snowflake Destination and minimize the costs.
-For example, when a query is executed, Snowflake holds the results of the query for 24 hours.
-So if the same query is executed again, by you or another user within your account, the results are already available to be returned, provided that the underlying data has not changed.
-This is especially beneficial for analysis work where you do not need to rerun complex queries to access previous data or when you want to compare the results of complex query before and after a change.
+For example, Snowflake holds the results of any query run in the warehouse for 24 hours.
+So, suppose the same query is rerun by you or another user within your account.
+In such a case, the results are returned from the cache, provided the underlying data has not changed.

 See Also